 - Cedarmont Kids – Bible Songs

-It’s easy to fall into the rut of, “Ugh, not this again,” that can accompany any subject in your homeschool day.
+While, it’s easy to fall into the rut of, “Ugh, not this again,” that can accompany any subject in your homeschool day.
 Every person has different subjects that interest them, and they enjoy learning about and studying those more than others.
 Some people are numbers-oriented, and they love math.
-Some have a knack for picking up languages, relish the organization in diagramming sentences, or enjoy learning about different eras of our past.
+Whereas, some have a knack for picking up languages, relish the organization in diagramming sentences, or enjoy learning about different eras of our past.
 Whichever subject your child enjoys best, there are things you can do to help your child be interested in studying and learning the Bible.